 Acne can also be exacerbated by blocking pores with cosmetics, hair products, helmets, backpacks, shoulder pads, and swim caps.
 Cosmetics and skin-care products should be oil-free, non-comedogenic, and/or non-acneigenic.
 Patients with acne should also avoid hair care products that contain oils.
 Hair products can extend or transfer onto the forehead, jaw line, neck or back, worsening acne in these areas.
 It is important to position your hair off the face and back prior to sleep; and pillow cases should be washed frequently.

 The following are common recommendations for the treatment of acne:

+Acne is a chronic condition.
+It is unrealistic to expect a complete cure from acne; however, acne can be controlled so that you experience a significant decrease in lesions.
+Any treatment requires time to work.
+You MUST adhere to the acne treatment plan in order to have success.
 Gentle cleansing no more than twice per day with a mild Glycolic cleanser (Glytone Mild Gel Cleanser): This helps shed the sticky dead cells on the surface of the skin.

 Benzoyl Peroxide (Glytone Acne Kit): This has an anti-bacterial effect, preventing pimples and pustules, as long as you use it regularly.
 The effects stop as soon as you discontinue using the product.
 The challenge with BP is that it can bleach fabrics.
 We recommend you buy white washcloths and hand towels and use these for washing and drying your face.
 You might also want to invest in a couple of white sleep T’s.
 You should see the effects of BP by 6-8 weeks of regular use.